 Learn more in this article: What Is Emotional Intelligence (And How to Develop It)

 When it comes to SMART goals examples, contributing two volunteering hours weekly for community service can be a great way to give back and feel good.
-It could be teaching your favorite subject at a nearby high school, coaching kids in basketball or serving food at a restaurant for the homeless.
+It could be teaching your favorite subject at a nearby high school, coaching kids in basketball, or serving food at a restaurant for the homeless.

 Be more focused on achieving daily tasks.
-Minimize distractions and increase productivity by, say 40% over the next 3 months.
+Minimize distractions and increase productivity by, say, 40% over the next 3 months.
 Try creating to-do lists or using scheduling apps on your phone to keep you on track.

 Check out these 7 Effective Time Management Tips To Maximize Your Productivity.

-Ever thought of not having enough time to do the things you really love doing?
-Try waking up early.
-Set a goal to wake up as early as 5:00 am every day; you’ll have at least an hour extra to do the things you love before the day’s work begin.
+Are you constantly feeling short on time?
+Set a goal to wake up as early as 5:00 am every day; you’ll have at least an hour extra to do the things you love before the day’s work begins.

 There are many benefits to learning a foreign language.
-You will be able to expand your career opportunities, find more clients, expand your business, make more friends, and earn more money.
+You will be able to expand your career opportunities, find more clients, make more friends, and earn more money.
 For all these reasons, this is one of the most valuable SMART goals examples.

 If you want to increase your productivity, you have to learn to manage or beat your social media addiction.
-This can be achieved in a couple of days, weeks or months depending on how strong your resolution is.
+This can be achieved in a couple of days, weeks, or months depending on how strong your resolution is.
 Doing this can also give your self-esteem a boost by reducing social comparisons.

 A slow typing speed slows down productivity.
 It is said that you can save 21 days a year by typing fast.
 You can set a goal to boost your typing speed and accuracy in a matter of three months.

 When looking at SMART goals examples, many people look to the future, but reconnecting with the past can be valuable as well.
-Connect with old friends and relive memories by setting a goal to attend your high school reunion this year.
+Connect with old friends and relive memories by setting a goal to attend your college alumni reunion this year.

 Maybe you will connect with people who can inspire your life or help with your career!
 It’s also a good opportunity to practice your networking skills.

 With everyone pursuing their own dreams, keeping the bond of family strong might require deliberately planning a family reunion.
-Bringing everyone together annually or at most once in two years won’t be a bad idea.
+Bringing everyone together annually or once every two years won’t be a bad idea.

-Make it a goal to learn the basics of a programming language annually and if you really get fascinated about one, why not create additional time to become a pro in it?
+Make it a goal to learn the basics of a programming language, and if you really get fascinated with one, why not create additional time to become a pro in it with extra courses?

 Living in debt can bring a lot of stress into your life.
 You can set a goal to clear all your debts in six months.
 This can be achieved by learning ways to become debt-free quickly: How to Pay off Debt Fast Using the Stack Method (A Step-By-Step Guide)

-It is normal in life that people get to annoy you to the point that you block them out of your life.
+It is normal in life that people annoy you to the point that you block them out of your life.
 This happens a lot on social media.

-Set a goal to let go of the past and look at these people you have barred with new perspectives.
-These people might have turned a new leaf and you might be surprised to find them valuable once more.
+Set a personal goal to let go of the past and look at these people you have barred with a new perspective.
+They may have turned a new leaf, and you might be surprised to find them valuable once more.

-You may not achieve 100% of your goals all the time but it’s worth it; knowing that you are making progress with your life.
+You may not achieve 100% of your goals all the time, but it’s important to set your goals knowing that you are making progress with your life.
 Check out the SMART goals examples above and start setting some of your own today.

 More Tips on Goal Setting